KOBeerose/EcommDataPipeline/elasticsearch/README.md

 **Logstash Config**

-In the Logstash conf file named config\logstash-sample.conf change the user and password to the crediantials for Elasticsearch
+In the Logstash conf file named config\logstash-sample.conf change the user and password to the credentials for Elasticsearch
 ```yaml
 elasticsearch {
     hosts => ["http://localhost:9200"]